-The SPB enjoys a favorable reputation as a place for employees to work and grow their career, as reflected in our most recent Survey of Employee Engagement results showing that 84% of staff plan to continue working for the agency.
-However, the agency's turnover rate is consistently higher than the statewide average.
-In FY 2015, 69% of the agency's turnover was in the low-paying Clerk and Administrative Assistant positions.
+Employee Turnover The SPB enjoys a favorable reputation as a place for employees to work and grow their career, as reflected in our most recent Survey of Employee Engagement results showing that 84% of staff plan to continue working for the agency.
+However, the agency's turnover rate is consistently higher than the statewide average and the SPB faces the continuing challenge of offering competitive compensation to recruit and retain qualified employees in our facilities maintenance-related positions and in visitor services and retail positions.
+In FY 2017, the majority of the agency's turnover (58%) was in the low-paying Clerk and Administrative Assistant positions.
 These positions are predominately represented in the Capitol and Museum Visitor Services departments and in the agency's retail operations.
-The agency's workforce profile for entry level visitor services/tour guide, Museum theater hosts and retail positions is predominately populated by younger college students who seek part time and temporary employment while in school.
-Due to agency budget necessities, these are low paying positions that unfortunately result in a highly transitory workforce.
-Not unlike the retail and entertainment industries in the private sector, however, reduced retention is a part of doing business.
+The agency's workforce profile for entry level visitor services/tour guide, Museum theater hosts and retail positions is predominately populated by young college students who seek part time and temporary employment while in school.
+Due to agency budget necessities, these are low-paying positions that unfortunately result in a highly transitory workforce.
+Not unlike the retail and entertainment industries in the private sector, reduced retention is a part of doing business.
 Stores, theaters and tourist attractions face similar recruitment, scheduling and employee retention challenges.